MS-MUTHUSAMY/Fast-Tag-Analysis/README.md

 **Usage:**

-1. Data Analysis: Use the dataset to perform various analyses such as:
+**1. Data Analysis:** Use the dataset to perform various analyses such as:
 * Transaction trends over time.
 * Distribution of transaction types.
 * Top toll plazas by transaction volume or amount.